BlockCertsAI/BCAI-Canon/07_csr/L07_Canonical_State_Registry.md

 <!--
 CANONICAL: TRUE
-LAYER: L7
+LAYER: L07
 AUTO-TOC: ENABLED
 VERSION: 1.0
-PURPOSE: Canon rule file for the Sovereign Substrate CSR (Credential, State & Responsibility) layer.
+PURPOSE: Canon rule file for the Sovereign Substrate Canonical State (CSR) layer.
+NOTES:
+  - Do not remove this header.
+  - This file defines canonical state representation and evolution rules.
 -->

-## L07 Canonical State
+## L07 — Canonical State (CSR)

 The Canonical State is the **authoritative representation of truth** within the Sovereign Substrate.
 It expresses the complete, consistent, and sealed condition of all domains at a given moment.